fish-face/quasselgrep/README.md

 ---

 The help message (`quasselgrep --help`) should explain most options.
-By default, quasselgrep will try to open an sqlite database named `quassel-storage.sqlite` in the current folder.
-You can specify an alternative database file on the commandline:
+By default, quasselgrep will try to open an sqlite database at `~/.config/quassel-irc.org/quassel-storage.sqlite`.
+You can specify an alternative database file on the commandline.

-    $ quasselgrep --dbname ~/.config/quassel-storage.sqlite [...]

 It is also possible to search in a postgres database: